-1. Fashion in Dress-
+Fashion in Dress

-a) Sources of fashion
+- Sources of fashion 1.

-b) Factors favoring and retarding fashion
+- Factors favouring and retarding fashion 2.

-c).
-Buying criteria for readymade garments.
+- 3. Buying criteria for readymade garments.

-2. Fashion cycle

-1. Baines, S. and Hutton, J.Singer Sewing Book.

-2. Doongaji, Basic processes and clothing construction, 6ed., New Delhi, Raaj prakashan.

-3. Dhantyagi, S. Fundamentals of textiles and their care 4th ed., New Delhi, Orient Longmans 1983.

-4. Wingate, B. Isable, Textile fabrics and their selection.
-7th ed., Eaglewood chilft, prentice Hall,1976.
+- Baines, S. and Hutton, J.Singer Sewing Book.
+1. - Doongaji, Basic processes and clothing construction, 6ed., New Delhi, Raaj prakashan.
+2. - 3. - Dhantyagi, S. Fundamentals of textiles and their care 4^{th} ed., New Delhi, Orient Longmans 1983.
+Wingate, B. Isable, Textile fabrics and their selection.
+7^{th} ed., Eaglewood chilft, prentice 4.
+Hall,1976.

-5. Carson, Bejrta, 1949, How you look and dress, Mc Graw Hill Co.
-Inc, New York.

-1. Drafting of child's bodice block with and collars.
-Construction of 'A' Line or a frock with gathers.

-2. Drafting and stitching of salwaar and kameej.

-3. Drafting and stitching of petticoat
+- 1. Drafting of child's bodice block with and collars.
+Construction of 'A' Line or a frock with gathers. - 2.
+Drafting and stitching of salwaar and kameej. - 3.
+Drafting and stitching of paticoat.

-Introduction to Home Management-II
+B.Sc.
+HOME SCIENCE Semester IV Introduction to Home Management-II